hammerpath/aos-battle-manual/README.md

 - Store user faction type choice in local storage instead of redux state
 - Remove all deprecated stuff, such as admin and armies
-- Make Battle Formation selectable
+- Make Battle Formation a setting and make the it selectable
 - Store battle formation choice in local storage instead of redux state
 - Extract Game setup from start-of-turn-phase and navigate to start-of-turn-phase from end-of-turn-phase
 - Parse and store ability execution information, such as "Once per Turn, Your Movement Phase"